terryaney/Documentation.Camelot/KatApp.Vue.md

 **`resultsProcessing( event: Event, results: Array<ITabDef>, inputs: ICalculationInputs, submitApiOptions: IGetSubmitApiOptions, application: IKatApp )`**

-This event is triggered during a RBL Framework calculation _after a successful calculation_ from the RBL Framework and _before [KatApp Framework result processing](#rbl-framework-result-processing-in-katapp-state)_.
+This event is triggered during a RBLe Framework calculation _after a successful calculation_ from the RBLe Framework and _before [KatApp Framework result processing](#rbl-framework-result-processing-in-katapp-state)_.
 This handler allows Kaml Views to manually push 'additional result rows' into a calculation result table.

 ```javascript
 application.on("resultsProcessing.ka", (event, results, inputs) => {